Generalized DP-Colorings of Graphs: Critical graphs with few edges

 and equality holds if and only if $G\in \cDG(k)$. \end{theorem}

 The graphs belonging to $\cDG(k)$ have another interesting feature.
-As observed by Stiebitz, Tuza, and Voigt \cite{StiebitzTV2013}, if $G\in \cDG(k)$ and $(X,H)$ is a $k$-cover associated with a list assignment of $G$, then $G$ has no $(\cO,(X,H))$-coloring if and only if $L=\equiv [1,k]$ is the constant list assignment.
+As observed by Stiebitz, Tuza, and Voigt \cite{StiebitzTV2013}, if $G\in \cDG(k)$ and $(X,H)$ is a $k$-cover associated with a list assignment $L$ of $G$, then $G$ has no $(\cO,(X,H))$-coloring if and only if $L\equiv [1,k]$ is the constant list assignment.
 Whether this also holds for arbitrary $k$-covers of $G$ seems to be unknown.

-For graphs whose order is large, the Gallai bound beats the Dirac bound, however only if the order is at least quadratic in $k$.
-Let $f_k(n)$ denote the minimum number of edges in any $(k+1,\cn)$-critical graph of order $n$.
+For simple graphs whose order is large, the Gallai bound beats the Dirac bound, however, only if the order is at least quadratic in $k$.
+Let $f_k(n)$ denote the minimum number of edges in any $(k+1,\cn)$-critical simple graph of order $n$.
 By K\"onig's theorem, characterizing bipartite graphs (i.e., graphs with $\cn\leq 2$), the only $(3,\cn)$-critical graphs are the odd cycles.
-So the function is only interesting for $k\geq 4$.
+So the function is only interesting for $k\geq 3$.
 For the many partial results obtained for this function the reader is referred to the paper by Kostochka and Yancey \cite{KostY12b} from 2014.
 Kostochka and Yancey succeeded to determine the best linear approximation for the function $f_k(n)$ with $k\geq 3$, a as consequence they obtained that

-Let $f^\ell_k(n)$ denote the minimum number of edges in any $(k+1,\lcn)$-critical of order $n$, and let $f^{dp}_k(n)$ denote the minimum number of edges in any $(k+1,\dcn)$-critical of order $n$.
+Let $f^\ell_k(n)$ denote the minimum number of edges in any $(k+1,\lcn)$-critical of order $n$, and let $f^{dp}_k(n)$ denote the minimum number of edges in any $(k+1,\dcn)$-critical simple graph of order $n$.
 For both functions we have the Gallai bound as well as the the Dirac bound.
 For the function $f^{dp}_k(n)$ this seems to be all what is known.
-For the function $f^\ell_k(n)$ some improvements are given in \cite{KostStieb03}.
-It would be interesting to find better bounds and to prove or disprove that $f^\ell_k(n)\geq f_k(n)$ ($k \geq 4$ and $n\geq k+2$).
+For the function $f^\ell_k(n)$ some improvements have been made by Kostochka and Stiebitz \cite{KostStieb03} and more recently by Kierstead and Rabern \cite{KiersteadR2020}.
+It would be interesting to find further improvements, and to prove or disprove that $f^\ell_k(n)\geq f_k(n)$ ($n\geq k+2\geq 5$).